WOCOMLABS/wsl.kickstart/README.md

 # wsl.kickstart
-if you work with windows sybsystem for linux and simple shell script that installs neovim + kickstarter ,  sdkman , java , gradle , kotlin  , zsh  + starship, rust
+if you work with windows sybsystem for linux this is a simple shell script that installs neovim + kickstarter ,  sdkman , java , gradle , kotlin  , zsh  + starship, rust , gh

 Install Power Shell ( as Admin )